-RACE AND ETHNIC RELATIONS: AMERICAN AND GLOBAL PERSPECTIVES Fall or Spring, 3 credit hours
+RACE AND ETHNIC RELATIONS: AMERICAN AND GLOBAL PERSPECTIVES

 This course provides an overview and critical assessment of racial and ethnic relations.
 The student will be exposed to theories and research that explore the nature of ethnic stratification, incorporation, exclusion, and identity.
 Focusing on the United States, the course will survey key institutions and identify issues that reflect on inclusion/exclusion/identity.
 In addition, the course will briefly overview critical issues in racial and ethnic relations from a global context.
 A writing intensive course.
 Three hours lecture per week.
 Prerequisite: Introduction to Sociology (SOCI 101) or permission of instructor.